discreetlogcontracts/dlcspecs/MultiOracle.md

   the binary digits corresponding to that CET.

-We take as input the number of digits to be signed by the oracle, `numDigits`, the binary digits of the primary oracle's CET which we wish to cover with the secondary oracle, `cetDigits`, `maxErrorExp`, `minFailExp`, and a boolean flag `maximizeCoverage` which signals whether to maximize the probability of success for outcomes differing by less than `maxError` and more than `minFail` or not (in which case failure is maximized).
+We take as input the number of digits to be signed by the oracle, `numDigits`, the binary digits of the primary oracle's CET which we wish to cover with the secondary oracle, `cetDigits`, `maxErrorExp`, `minSupportExp`, and a boolean flag `maximizeCoverage` which signals whether to maximize the probability of success for outcomes differing by less than `maxError` and more than `minSupport` or not (in which case failure is maximized).

 Let `[start, end] = computeCETIntervalBinary(cetDigits, numDigits)`,
 let `halfMaxError = 2^(maxErrorExp - 1)`,